-This course explains criminal behavior in relationship to various theories and analysis through historical explanations including classic theories and current developments of crime causation as they relate to criminal involvement.
-Society's response to criminal behavior is reviewed through the assessment of legal approaches and the aspects of the criminal justice system.
-Discussions of types of crime, terrorism, and recent laws affecting violent criminal acts are distinguished.
-Research affecting social policy and public crime concerns are examined including social problems and social responsibility perspectives.
+This course examines criminal behavior in relationship to various criminological theories and analyses these theories through a historical context.
+These theories include classical theories and current theories of crime as they relate to criminal involvement.
+Additionally this course will analyze society's response to criminal behavior through the assessment of legal approaches and the various aspects of the criminal justice system.
+Additionally types of criminal behavior and the systems reaction to these crimes will be distinguished.
+Research affecting social policy and public crime concerns are examined including social problems and social responsibility perspectives as well.

 This course is an analytical examination of crime detection and solution, including such topics as crime scene procedures, physical evidence, interviews, field notes and reporting, follow-up investigation, interrogation, and rules of evidence.
 Specific detail is given to investigations involving homicide, sex-related offenses, and crimes against children, robbery, larceny, vehicle thefts, computer crime, environmental crime, arson, and drug abuse.
 There is an in depth analysis of investigation methodologies addressing inductive and deductive reasoning to assess the decision making process to solve crimes.

-This course has a concentration on the major functions and structure as well as processes that underline ethical issues and types associated within the American Criminal Justice System.
+This course concentrates on the major functions, structures and processes that underline ethical issues within the American Criminal Justice System.
 This course will explore the structure and nature of the various types of ethical debates within the American judicial system.
 There will be an assessment of the ethics in criminal justice, as it explores the issues of morality, virtue, honesty, and making ethical decisions in the United States criminal justice system.
 Assessments of various issues will be examined as they relate to decision making and ethics.

 A comprehensive study of the context, practices, and special interests of corrections.
 Topics include the early history and current trends of correctional thought and practice, jails and other short-term facilities, intermediate sanctions, the prison experience, women in prison, institutional management, educational/treatment programs, prisoners' rights, and race/ethnicity challenges.